-Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit naphtha petroleum, light aromatic solvent E ≤ 0.1 ppm bis(1,2,2,6,6-pentamethyl- 4-piperidyl)sebacate D > 0.1 to ≤ 1 ppm methyl 1,2,2,6,6- pentamethyl-4-piperidyl sebacate D > 0.1 to ≤ 1 ppm Notes: Occupational exposure banding is a process of assigning chemica potency and the adverse health outcomes associated with exposu band (OEB), which corresponds to a range of exposure concentra ure.
-The output of this process is an occupational exposure
+Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit naphtha petroleum, light aromatic solvent E ≤ 0.1 ppm bis(1,2,2,6,6-pentamethyl- 4-piperidyl)sebacate D > 0.1 to ≤ 1 ppm methyl 1,2,2,6,6- pentamethyl-4-piperidyl sebacate D > 0.1 to ≤ 1 ppm Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
+The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker health.